 David L. Harrison - Water Resources Consultant

 David Harrison is a water resources lawyer in Boulder, Colorado, retired and of counsel with the firm of Moses, Wittemyer, Harrison and Woodruff, P.C., and practicing as an independent consultant for the conservation of rivers and clean energy.
-He worked for 25 years as senior advisor to The Nature Conservancy’s global freshwater team, with a particular interest in the Yangtze Basin and Amazon basins.
+He worked for 25 years as senior advisor to The Nature Conservancy’s global freshwater team, with a particular interest in the Yangtze and Amazon basins.
 He has also worked with the IHA to develop global protocols for sustainable hydropower.
 David was a member of the Board of Governors of TNC from 1980-1990, and Chairman during 1988-1989.
 He holds degrees in law and civil engineering (hydraulics).

 Dr. Helen Locher - Non-Executive Director and Independent Consultant